Ttibsi/rawterm/README.md

 # rawterm
-A c++ header-only library for working with raw mode in a terminal.
-This has been tested solely in c++ - I don't know if this works in C.
+A c++ header-only library for working with raw mode in a terminal

 See `main.cpp` for an example on how this works